openwallet-foundation/tac/docs/governance/project-lifecycle.md

 ## Annual Review Process

-The TAC shall develop an [annual review process](project-annual-review-process.md) to determine whether projects are in the stage that accurately reflects their needs and goals.
+Each project will undergo an [annual review process](project-annual-review-process.md) to determine whether projects are in the stage that accurately reflects their needs and goals.